Southgate wants England to step up with more goals

 "Bukayo Saka has started to do that and Mason Mount has got the odd goal, but that is the challenge now for this whole group."

-England will be without James Justin and Fikayo Tomori, but fellow defender Marc Guehi is set to return from an ankle injury.
+England will be without James Justin and Fikayo Tomori for the Group A3 encounter, but fellow defender Marc Guehi is set to return from an ankle injury.

 "Germany and Brazil are still the benchmark in terms of the countries who have consistently won tournaments," added Southgate.